theoko/Spider_fedreservejobs/README.md

 2) The program accepts multiple keywords with the delimiter- " " and only a single job category.
 3) The Program will exit after displaying an error message if the category entered is not in the Job Category list.
 (This was done as the Job Category is a select element on the website.)
+4) Also, Since some of the Descriptions of the Jobs themselves have commas and so the .CSV format didn't work out so well and hance, I have stored in lists and the output is stored in a .txt file neatly!

 ### Note[4]:
 3 Files are added in the locaton : emptor\tutorial\spiders as soon as you the program finishes.